EdwardSchaefer/Neighborhood-Map/README.md

 			and gave it a bit of padding
 		*Added "viewport" meta tag to index.html so the page will display properly on modbile devices
+		*Removed outdated "type" attribute from link to styles.css